ERIE CANALWAY TRAIL:

 To Start from Fort Herkimer Church in German Flatts; From I-90 take exit 30 to Route 28 and turn right over the river.
 Turn left on Route 5S.
 Continue east along Route 5S, traveling underneath I-90 and past a roadside park on your left.
 Just a bit further to a parking lot next to Herkimer Church on your left.

-These sections of the Canalway Trail consist of both paved and stone-dust surfaces.
-Starting from Amsterdam, you have an uninterrupted run all the way to Little Falls.
+These sections of the Erie Canalway Trail consist of both paved and stone-dust surfaces.
+Starting from Pattersonville/Rotterdam, you have an uninterrupted run all the way to Little Falls.
 West of Little Falls a gap exists to German Flatts.
 A short section exists in German Flatts and then another gap exists west to Utica.
-See; Canalway Trail; Utica-Syracuse for the next section.
-East of Amsterdam the Canalway Trail is called the Mohawk-Hudson Bikeway.
+See; Erie Canalway Trail; Utica-Syracuse for the next section.
+East of Amsterdam in Schenectady and Albany Counties the Canalway Trail is called the Mohawk-Hudson Bikeway.
 A gap exists here as well.
 See; Mohawk-Hudson Bikeway North and Mohawk-Hudson Bikeway South .

 is a network of approximately 300